 Alfresco-feel dining hall

-Tim’s cafe, including comfy sofas, widescreen HD TV (Apple TV), full barista service and WiFi for catching up on studies (ideal preparation for university and beyond)
+Tim’s cafe, including comfy sofas, widescreen HD TV (Apple TV) and WiFi for catching up on studies (ideal preparation for university and beyond)

 Stunning entertainment and exhibition spaces